multiversx/mx-exchange-sc/README.md

     - [DEX Proxy Contract](#dex-proxy-contract)
     - [Locked MEX Factory Contract](#locked-mex-factory-contract)

-Other Smart Contracts that are part of Maiar exchange, but are not part of this repository:
+Other Smart Contracts that are part of xExchange, but are not part of this repository:

-- [Egld wrapping](https://github.com/ElrondNetwork/sc-bridge-elrond/tree/main/egld-esdt-swap) used for swapping EGLD to an ESDT and reversed with an exchange rate of 1:1.
+- [Egld wrapping](https://github.com/elrondnetwork/sc-bridge-elrond/tree/main/egld-esdt-swap) used for swapping EGLD to an ESDT and reversed with an exchange rate of 1:1.

 ## DEX Contracts

-Core SCs of Maiar Exchange.
+Core SCs of xExchange.
 They usually handle a few tokens and are used as primitives by the other contracts as they are built on top of them.

 ### Pair Contract